Regularity of inverse mean curvature flow in asymptotically hyperbolic manifolds with dimension $3$: Preliminary results

 Using the uniform bound for second fundamental form of $\Sigma_t$ from Lemma \ref{Lem: C11estimate}, combined with Lemma \ref{Lem: pinch sigma t} and exponential area growth of $\Sigma_t$, we deduce that

 Here and in the sequel, $C$ denotes a universal constant independent of $t$.
-Since $\Sigma_t$ is a $W^{2,2}$ surface from Lemma \ref{Lem: W 2,p norm sigma t}, by approximation and applying Theorem A in \cite{Marques2013}, we can find $T_0$ large so that $\Sigma_t$ is a topological sphere for $t\geq T_0$.
+Since $\Sigma_t$ is a $W^{2,2}$ surface from Lemma \ref{Lem: W 2,p norm sigma t}, by approximation and applying Theorem A in \cite{Marques2013} {(embedded closed surface with positive genus in Euclidean $3$-space has its Willmore energy no less than $2\pi^2$) to $\Sigma_t$ as a surface in Euclidean unit ball}, we can find $T_0$ large so that $\Sigma_t$ is a topological sphere for $t\geq T_0$.
 Now, combined with the weak Gauss-Bonnet formula from Lemma 5.4 in \cite{HI2001},

 where we have used $\chi(\Sigma_t)=2$ for $t\geq T_0$. \end{proof}